ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ```

 If you have a custom INSERT statement that is difficult to model with this method, consider using [command](#command-method)

+#### Web version limitations

+Currently, inserts in `@clickhouse/client-web` only work with `Array<T>` and `JSON*` formats.
+Inserting streams is not supported in the web version yet due to poor browser compatibility.

+This is a subject to change in the future.

 ### Command method